strayr/voron-afterburner-ender3/README.md

 ## Changes

+- 3 Shared my AB-BN toolhead mod for creality hotends.
+It only works with the AB-BN-30 fan shroud, not afterburner or stealthburner.
+It's better with a v6 type nozzle and slightly longer screws on the hotend, and i'm using a bimetallic heatbreak.
+I don't recommend anyone go out and buy a slice heatbreak, if you want an upgrade buy a voron supported hotend.
+I get really nice results with my v6s, but I'm using this on one printer as I;m a cheapskate.
+May have jams if you use a 12v or silent fan.
+Works great with stock 24v creality fan.
 - 2 Made a mount that sits on the right hand side of the carriage close to the stock x position.
 Hopefully the nozzle will require less X offset and can probe more of the bed due to extra travel available of the carriage beyond the right side of the bed.
 - 1 Initial commit